h8d13/k2-alpine/README.md

 ## Desktop Env

 - KDE because it's beautiful and reliable.
-(Wayland + x11 enabled)
 > Also has many essentials pre-installed and is still relatively light (2.5GB/3GB Total with Wallpapers)
 > Much lighter on alpine (example BSD default KDE: 7.5Gb)